the-turing-way/.github/CODE_OF_CONDUCT.md

 ## 2.1 Expected Behaviour

-We are confident that our community members will together build a supportive and collaborative atmosphere at our events and during online communications.
+We are confident that our community members will build a supportive and collaborative atmosphere at our events and during online communications.
 The following bullet points set out explicitly what we hope you will consider to be appropriate community guidelines:

 * **Be respectful of different viewpoints and experiences**.
 Do not engage in homophobic, racist, transphobic, ageist, ableist, sexist, or otherwise exclusionary behaviour.